lilouNait/auto_coin_api/README.md

 ## Technologies for the REST API

 * We have chosen to use the Framework SpringBoot 2.1.4 to expose the REST API.
 All the datas are stored using an h2 base.
-The particularity of the h2 base is that it is all managed by the Java Framework and doesn't require other installation
+The particularity of the h2 base is that it is all managed by the Java Framework and doesn't require other installation.

 ## Technical Documentation